ShotaNishijima/esj72_poster/regist_oral_poster_en.md

 - All posters will be posted online (ONLINE CONF) and posters may be displayed on-site if desired.
 - We will allocate a core time during the conference for on-site poster presentations.
 - Although there will be no core time for online poster presentations, there will be a viewing period for all online posters before the conference starts (scheduled from March 12 to 14).
-- Student members without a Ph.D. who have not previously received a poster award are eligible to apply for the [poster award](#poster-award).
+- Student members without a Ph.D. who have not previously received a poster award are eligible to apply for the [Poster Award](#poster-award).
-- Please note that the method for presenting online posters has been updated since the last conference, so be sure to review the details in the [poster presentation guidelines](#poster-presentation-guidelines).
+- Please note that the method for presenting online posters has been updated since the last conference, so be sure to review the details in the [Poster Presentation Guidelines](#poster-presentation-guidelines).

 ## Application for Regular Presentations